|

 been built on swampy ground someway inland.
 What is known however is

-that subsequent tidal movements lead to the circle being covered in
+that subsequent environmental changes lead to the circle being covered

-sand and peat, and it is the erosion of the latter that has brought
+in peat and sand, and it is the erosion of the peat that has brought

 the whole structure to prominence once more.
 These peat beds have been